corneliusdavid/JSONConvert/README.md

 ## Database

 The included SQLite database is a copy of the Chinook sample database that can be found many places around the web.

+## Dependency

+There are two JSON libraries used (initially, more later perhaps); the first one is the built in one to modern versions of delphi: System.JSON.
+The second is [EasyJson](https://github.com/tinyBigGAMES/EasyJson) from [tinyBigGAMES](https://tinybiggames.com/).
+You will need to add this repository in a subfolder named, `EasyJson`, of the project directory.